Forum Train Europe: Timetabling Conferences

 FTE organizes multiple coordination conferences a year for both freight and passenger railway undertakings.
-These conferences coincide with major points in the development of Europe’s yearly timetable.
+These conferences coincide with major points in the development of Europe's yearly timetable.
 At FTE coordination conferences, members bring their concepts on train timetables for the upcoming annual timetable period for trains operated in partnership, and they try to harmonize these timetables and operation concepts.
 These concepts are then consolidated and used by railway undertakings in their planning for the coming timetable.
 FTE timetabling conferences are often held in Ljubljana, Slovenia.

 There are three conferences per year for passenger railway undertakings.
 Coordination conference FTE A takes place in January and addresses the preparation of path study requests.
 FTE B, held at the end of March/beginning of April handles the finalization of path requests.
 Lastly, FTE C/D is held in July and covers a range of topics, including the fine-tuning of deployment of coaches and wagons, validation of the draft timetable, preparation and harmonizing of late path requests, and consultation of measures regarding construction works with international impact.

 Freight railway undertaking participate in coordination conference FTE B as well as FTE D, which takes place at the beginning of July and covers the validation of the draft timetable and phrasing of observations.

 Working Groups

 Outside of timetabling conferences, FTE members coordinate with each other and the railway sector through various working groups, organized by FTE.
 Different to the conferences, these groups deal with improvements of the capacity management processes and related tools.
-These working groups (WG) include for instance FTE WG Passenger and FTE WG Freight for business topics, FTE WG IT for IT related topics and RU Ambassador Group for coordination and communicaiton issues.
+These working groups (WG) include for instance FTE WG Passenger and FTE WG Freight for business topics, FTE WG IT for IT related topics and RU Ambassador Group for coordination and communication issues.

 The main topics of FTE focus are: